 Compliance notices (s 78)

-The VI Commissioner can serve a compliance notice on an organisation when that organisation has seriously breached one of the IPPs (or an approved Guidelines setting out proper practice in an industry or occupation.
-For example, the franchising code of practice sets out rules for businesses operating under a franchise.
-Codes can be voluntary or statutory (required by legislation).).
+The VI Commissioner can serve a compliance notice on an organisation when that organisation has seriously breached one of the IPPs (or an approved Code of Practice).
 A notice can also be served on an organisation if the act that breached one of the IPPs (whether serious or not) has occurred five times in the last two years.

-If an organisation is served with a compliance notice, penalties apply for failure to comply and it is an A serious crime that is generally heard before a judge and jury in the County Court or the Supreme Court a criminal case.
-Examples of indictable offences include assault and armed robbery..
+If an organisation is served with a compliance notice, penalties apply for failure to comply and it is an indictable offence.
 An individual or organisation whose interests are affected by a compliance notice can seek a review from VCAT.